 Dempsey, Mary M. 5 F

 Dempsey, Martha A. 2 F

-Following the 1850 census Mary’s older siblings began to marry and have children.
+Following the 1850 census, Mary’s older siblings began to marry and have children.
 Her sister Jennie had illegitimate children, a daughter about 1857 and twin daughters about 1859.
 Her brother George married Rhoda A. STATON (1825-aft.
-1870?) on 20 December 1852 and her brother William married Mary Eliza CLEMENTS (1839-?) on 26 April 1857, both in Amherst County.
+1870?) on 20 December 1852.3 Her brother William married Mary Eliza CLEMENTS (1839-?) on 26 April 1857.4 Both marriages took place in Amherst County.

 The family moved to Fayette County, (West) Virginia

 The 1860 census listing shows Mary’s parents in one household followed by her brother George’s household.
-Mary and and her siblings Thomas, John, Martha, and Julia were listed in George’s household.
-Normally Mary and her siblings would have been listed in her parents household.
-I suspect that the entire family group was living together and George was given a household and family number making it look like his siblings were living in his household.
+Mary and her siblings Thomas, John, Martha, and Julia were listed in George’s household.
+Normally, Mary and her siblings would have been listed in her parents’ household.
+I suspect that the entire family group was living together and George was given a household and family number making it appear that his siblings were living in his household.

 Fayette County, (West) Virginia

 Dempsey Ceton Y. 57 M W farmer Virginia

 Thomas G. 18 M W farm labor Virginia